AdrianKriger/APG3040C-APG4013C/README.md

 Aims to introduce students to geostatistics, trend surface analysis, spatial interpolation, geostatistical models and generalised least squares, Kriging, and regression analysis.

-University of Cape Town,
-Engineering and the Built Environment,
+Geomatics Division,
-School of Architecture, Planning and Geomatics,
+School of Architecture, Planning and Geomatics, Engineering and the Built Environment,
-Geomatics Division
+University of Cape Town.